Patrick J. Adams

-Patrick Johannes Adams (born August 27, 1981) is a Canadian actor.
-He is known for playing Mike Ross, a college dropout turned unlicensed lawyer in USA Network's series Suits.
-For his role in Suits, Adams was nominated for Outstanding Performance by a Male Actor in a Drama Series at the 18th Screen Actors Guild Awards.
+Patrick Johannes Adams (born August 27, 1981) is a Canadian-American actor.
+He is known for playing Mike Ross, a college dropout turned unlicensed lawyer, in the USA Network legal drama series Suits (2011–2019).
+His performance earned him a nomination in 2012 for the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Drama Series.

 Early life and education

-Adams was born in Toronto, Ontario, Canada.
-His mother is Rowan Marsh.
-His father is journalist Claude Adams.
+Patrick Johannes Adams was born in Toronto, Canada, to Rowan Marsh & Claude Adams, a journalist.
 He attended Northern Secondary School.

-Following his parents' divorce, Adams moved from Toronto to Los Angeles at age 19, where he attended the University of Southern California, earning a BFA.
-After earning the Jack Nicholson Award in 2004, which provided scholarships directly funded by the eponymous actor to outstanding performers at the school and earning his BFA, he immediately began working on a production of Edward Albee's The Goat, or Who is Sylvia? at the Mark Taper Forum.
+Following his parents' divorce, Adams moved from Toronto to Los Angeles at age 19, where he attended the University of Southern California, earning a Bachelor of Fine Arts.
+After earning the Jack Nicholson Award in 2004, which provided scholarships directly funded by the eponymous actor to outstanding performers at the school, and earning his BFA, he immediately began working on a production of Edward Albee's The Goat, or Who Is Sylvia? at the Mark Taper Forum.